 Take Premier Tax Free as an example.
 Fill in the information on the official website or write a letter.

 No. Whether it is on-site tax refund or not, you should always go to the customs office at the airport or tax refund point to scan the forms and get stamps.
 You must not miss this step.
-Otherwise, the tax refund will fail, and the refund tax and plus a fine will be deducted from the secured credit card.
+Otherwise, the tax refund will fail, and the refund tax, plus a fine will be deducted from the secured credit card.